mroczect/librawssg/docs/content/references.md

 ) -> Result<(PageFrontMatter, String), RawssgError>;
 ```

+Extracts YAML frontmatter from a string.
+Returns a `Frontmatter` error if the opening or closing `---` is missing, or if the YAML is invalid.
-Extracts YAML frontmatter from a string, parses it into `PageFrontMatter`, and renders the remaining Markdown to HTML using the provided renderer.
-Returns a tuple of the frontmatter and the HTML content.
+Renders the remaining Markdown to HTML using the provided renderer.
+Returns the frontmatter and the rendered HTML.

 ---